 During an excursion over the Ofen Pass into the Münstertal, the UNESCO Biosphere Reserve Val Müstair is on the way.
 If you want to add a culinary touch to your visit, the "Chatscha culinarica", a culinary treasure hunt, offers you the opportunity to do so.

-The Graubünden Pass Total and the Graubünden Pass South are valid throughout the Engadin.
-With the Graubünden Pass you are flexible when traveling.
-You can choose whether you want to travel on 2 days within a week or on 5 days within 2 weeks.
-With the Graubünden Pass as a whole, you can also travel in the North Zone of the Graubünden Pass.
+The Graubünden Pass total and the Graubünden Pass South are valid throughout the Engadin.
+With the Graubünden Pass, you have the freedom to choose whether you want to travel for 2 days within one week or for 5 days within 2 weeks.
+With the total Graubünden Pass, you can also explore the North Zone of the Graubünden Pass.

 Mountain peaks offer a beautiful backdrop from a distance.
 But maybe you'd like to stand on a mountain peak yourself and enjoy the view from above?
 In the Engadine, there are dozens of ways to do just that.
 Be it with the practical assistance of mountain railroads or entirely under your own steam with good hiking boots on your feet.